VipulKumar3254/vipulClothing/README.md

 banner of the product images -> Also add the two or three photos or banners of the product like the amazon product description.

+add loading animation on the product display jsx